allenaguas/GIS/ArcGIS_Layer Print to Pdf/README.md

 This script filters out records of areas that are not in our territoy, then proceeds to print the map series once done.

 How does the script work?
 1) User needs to select location (area of interest) manually before running script.
-  1.1 "Select by attribute": Once interest of area is selected, the script will select all records that you do NOT want and do an inverse selection.
+"Select by Attribute": Once interest of area is selected, the script will select all records that you do NOT want and do an inverse selection.
 Esentaially selecting all the other areas you wish to proceed with.
  #insert picture of the grid selection
 2) "Copy Features": Selected features will be copied to new layer
+#Insert new feature pic
+3) Last process is printing the map series into a PDF